propes/pressford/readme.md

 Deployment Intructions
 ----------------------

 I have used EF code first migrations so the SQL server database will need to be created.
-The connection string will need to be updated to either the Local DB instance of the machine it will be testd on or a SQL server instance and the *update-database* command run for the project *PressfordPublishingSystem.Models*.
+The connection string will need to be updated to either the Local DB instance of the machine it will be tested on or a SQL server instance and the *update-database* command run against the project *PressfordPublishingSystem.Models*.
 The database is seeded with sample users and articles.

 Login instructions are provided on the login page.